heloisethero/bicyle_technical_test/README.md

 * First describe the dataset and which factors seem to influence the bike demand with a few graphics
 * Then train a model to predict the `count` variable (the number of bikes rented per hour), and describe its performance

 At the end of the technical test, I was supposed to send a folder with my codes and a presentation of about 10 slides.
-You can see my presentation in the _bicycle_exercice_results.pdf_ file.
+You can see my presentation in the `docs` folder (it is named _bicycle_exercice_results.pdf_).

 ## My approach